 The Weeklings (2012-present) is a web enterprise dedicated to the essay.
 We seek to push the form and return it to the original meaning of essayer—to try and explore ideas without necessarily knowing where they’ll lead.

 We represent the slow food movement of the literary scene.
-Our diurnal model is a response to the frenzy of the Internet and the glut of content on many sites.
+Our diurnal model was conceived as a response to the frenzy of the Internet and the glut of content on many sites.